Frequent hypercyclicity and piecewise syndetic recurrence sets: Preliminaries and notation

 Every piecewise syndetic set has clearly positive upper Banach density, however the converse is not true.
 Moreover, it is known that we can have sets of positive lower density which are not piecewise syndetic.
-For example, the complement of the set

-does the work for sufficiently large $n$.
-However, concerning recurrence sets of hypercyclic operators we have the following result.
+For example, the complement of the set $E=\cup_{j=n}^\infty\cup_{m\geq 1}[2^jm, 2^jm+2^{j-1}]$ does the work for sufficiently large $n$.

-\begin{theorem} Let $T$ be a continuous linear operator on a separable $F$-space $X$.
-The following are equivalent: